Sacramento Motorcycle Accident Attorney

 Police reports can contain both facts and opinions.
 Details of when and where the collision happened are facts but an officer’s determination of fault may be inaccurate, especially since he or she didn’t watch the accident occur.
 Instead, the officer determines fault based on the accounts of the involved parties and evidence on the accident scene, which may lead to inaccuracies.

 If the PHP or police report names you as the liable party, there are other ways to prove fault in your motorcycle accident case.
 Evidence from the scene and witness testimonies can help determine the events of the incident.
-The court may rule differently from the police report during your claim.
+The court may rule differently from the police report during your personal injury claim.
 Our motorcycle accident attorneys have the resources to investigate your injury case and correctly determine fault.

 Who Is Liable in a Motorcycle Accident?